Sun Mar Dry Toilet Elongated - 455mm / 18" Seat Height - Split with Centrex

 Price on request

 This elegant Sun Mar waterless toilet features a elongated seat and is designed for use with the Sun Mar Centrex 2000 and Centrex 3000 composting toilet systems.
 A waterless kit is required which comes with the Centrex unit.
 Available in White, the waterless toilet has a traditional seat height of 18″/ 455mm and an elongated seat for extra comfort.
 All waterless toilets include a bowl liner that fits beneath the seat and which can be removed for easy cleaning as required.
 Manufactured in durable fiberglass.
+This liner creates a narrower aperture than the pipe so it prevents the down pipe from soiling.

 Using the centrex you either use the dry toilet, which must be directly above the centrex, OR the one pint flush unit.
 You cannot have both.